MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 Windows Defender SmartScreen (SmartScreen) is a service that Microsoft Edge uses to keep you safe while you browse the web.
 Windows Defender SmartScreen provides an early warning system against websites that might engage in phishing attacks or attempt to distribute malware through a focused attack.

 In addition to learning about the benefits of using Windows Defender SmartScreen, and how it works, you'll learn how to turn this service On or Off.

 > [!NOTE]
+> Before Windows 10, version 1703, this feature was called the SmartScreen filter when used within the browser and Windows SmartScreen when used outside of the browser.

+> [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.